-Worlds of Words Teen Reading Ambassador initiative offers high school students a college experience within the University of Arizona College of Education that focuses on books for teens.
+Worlds of Words: Center of Global Literacies and Literatures Teen Reading Ambassador initiative offers high school students a college experience within the University of Arizona College of Education that focuses on books for teens.
 Ambassadors learn about young adult literature under the direction of faculty and staff with expertise in children’s literature, education, library science and marketing.

 This program positions local teens as reading ambassadors in their own schools.
 WOW Teen Reading Ambassadors interact with published authors of young adult literature, receive books by that author and share their experience with their peers to promote reading in their school communities.
 Copies of the books read by the ambassadors are also donated to the ambassadors’ high school libraries.

 “Ambassadors bring their enthusiasm for reading to a larger audience by talking about books in their communities and inviting other students at their schools to meet authors,” says Kathy Short, Professor in Teaching, Learning and Sociocultural Studies and Director of Worlds of Words.
 “Part of the value of young adult literature is its dynamic nature.
 The innovation and experimentation within the genre helps teens connect with the world through reading.
 In this way, teens involved with the initiative will be true ambassadors.”

 HOW IT WORKS

 This initiative offers teens a unique opportunity to explore books in ways they rarely experience in other contexts.
 Each book cycle occurs over the course of two months.
 Ambassadors first discuss the book and create plans for how to share it with peers.
 The next month, they host a free, public event with the author.
 Ambassadors receive a free copy of the books they discuss.
 WOW donates a second copy to the ambassadors’ schools.
 Students have created book displays, flyers, social media posts and other engagements to encourage their peers to read.